- February 14, 2022

 Piercing the Corporate Veil

 “Piercing the corporate veil” happens when a court rules that the activities of the owner(s) fail to maintain the separation between themselves and the business entity.
-When the veil is pieced, owners no longer enjoy the legal and financial protections that the veil created.
-This means that third-party plaintiffs can potentially reach the personal assets of the owners if plaintiffs file a successful lawsuit against the business to collect a debt.
-When the veil is pierced, owners’ or members’ liability is greatly expanded.
+When the veil is pierced, owners no longer enjoy the legal and financial protections that the veil created, and owners’ or members’ liability is greatly expanded.
+Third-party plaintiffs can potentially reach the personal assets of the owners if plaintiffs file a successful lawsuit against the business to collect a debt.

 Following are examples of the types of things that can pierce a corporate veil: